AllenNeuralDynamics/Aind.Behavior.CoreAnalysis/docs/api/index.md

 # API Reference

-The `aind-behavior-core-analysis` package provides core primitives and utilities for behavioral data analysis.
+The `contraqctor` package provides core primitives and utilities for behavioral data analysis.

 ## Modules